SpangeWenkies/markovmath/README.md

 * jump processes / Lévy-type examples (as feasible)
 * explicit Dirichlet-form examples where capacities are computable or estimable

+### 5) Lean 4
+* Formalize the contracts in Lean as opposed to sampling version contract checks or prove axioms (triangle inequality, countable additivity, etc.).
+* Formalize the specific structures you use
+(e.g., prove that LpMetricRd satisfies metric axioms, or that a specific kernel preserves measurability.)
+* If we want Python to rely on the Lean proof, we need an integration layer (exporting verified artifacts, or a re-implementation in Lean with a proof certificate).
 ---

 ## Differentiable algorithms extension